Hypertension

 Hypertension can take years off both life expectancy and time lived free

-than previously estimated.
+of disease.
 Researchers found that hypertension at the age of 50

 shaved about 5 years off men's and women's lives.
 It also caused them to endure